Nissi17/HarmonyHaven/README.md

 <br>
 the code is stored in GitLab
 <br>
-The project is AI Music Therapy
+The project is "AI Music Therapy"